 Industry-Specific First Aid Considerations

-While the core principles of safe First Aid apply universally, different industries face unique challenges that require specific knowledge and techniques.
-Our First Aid Course covers general principles applicable across all sectors, with workers encouraged to apply these fundamentals to their specific work contexts.
+While the core principles of first aid apply everywhere, different industries face different emergencies.
+Our First Aid Course covers general principles that apply across all sectors, and workers can apply these fundamentals to their own workplace.

 Construction and Building Trades

-Construction sites present dynamic environments with constantly changing conditions.
-On construction sites, first aiders deal with falls, cuts, eye injuries, burns and crush incidents, often in cold or wet conditions.
-Our training covers foundational principles that workplace managers, supervisors and team leaders can apply to the unique challenges of building sites.
+Construction sites are dynamic and ever-changing.
+First aiders on site deal with falls, cuts, eye injuries, burns and crush incidents, often in cold or wet conditions and far from immediate help.
+Our training covers the foundational skills that supervisors and team members can apply on any site.

 Retail and Hospitality